Sphynx Cat Care & Health

 For Owners of Female Kittens/Cats

-If you do not wish for your kitten/cat to have kittens for the future health and happiness of your pet she should be neutered.
-Neutering a female is known as SPAYING, a simple and quick operation that can be carried out from 8 weeks old.
-As she can come into heat and her sexual maturity by week 20 it is advisable to have the neutering carried out at the earliest possible time.
+For the future health & happiness of your pet she should be neutered which in the female is known as SPAYING.
+This is a simple & quick operation that can be carried out from 8 weeks old.
+As a female can come into heat & her sexual maturity begins by week 20 it is advisable to have neutering carried out at the earliest possible time.

-Bear in mind that if you wait too long that while YOU may not have noted the signs of her first calling approaching that the tomcats in your area will have.
-If she gets out, if a tomcat gets to her, if you keep a resident stud male she can become pregnant before you have had the chance to neuter her and thus you will have a litter of up 8 kittens to deal with in 9 weeks time and that those kittens will need your care for at least 12 weeks.
+If you wait too long, it’s possible that while YOU may not have noted the signs of her first calling approaching, any tomcat will have.
+If she gets out, or if a resident stud/tomcat gets to her, she can become pregnant before you have had the chance to neuter her & thus you will have a litter of up 8 kittens to deal with in 9 weeks time & those kittens will need your care for at least 12 weeks.

 Not Neutering

-At 20+ weeks both sexes can be sexually mature and able to procreate.
-For a female, this means she will start to have what are known as heat cycles which is when oestrus occurs and for the male, he will begin to want to wander to find a mate and will begin to spray urine to mark his territory and advertise himself to available passing female.
+At 20+ weeks both sexes can be sexually mature & able to procreate.
+For a female, this means she will start to have heat cycles the time when oestrus occurs.
+She may spray mark with urine to advertise her readiness.
+She will call & be very demanding.
+For the male, he will begin to want to wander to find a mate.
+He will begin to spray heavily chemical laced urine both marking his territory & advertising himself to lead available females to him.

-For a full discussion on a cat in heat please read my dedicated page about Calling, however, you can read on here for an outline of the process and symptoms in brief.
+For a full discussion on a female cat in heat please read my dedicated page about Calling, however, you can read on here for an outline of the process & symptoms in brief.

-Heat cycles recur every 15-28 days and, thanks to our modern warm well lit homes cycles are no longer seasonal and continue throughout the year.
-A calling lasts around 7-10 days and the next can begin again within a fortnight.
+Heat cycles recur every 15-28 dayes.
+Thanks to our modern warm & well lit homes cycles are no longer seasonal & often continue throughout the year.
+A calling will last around 7-10 days & the next can begin again within a just days.

-When in heat your female is assaulted by hormones driving her on.
-She will meow and howl loudly (usually more so at night) calling to attract mates to her night and day.
-She will be truly inconsolable as her hormones rage.
+When she is in heat your female is assaulted by hormones driving her to meow loudly (usually more so at night) calling to attract mates to her night & day.
+She will become truly inconsolable as her hormones rage on.

-Additional to howling, just like a male cat, she may also spray urine on the walls, carpets, bedding and furniture.
-The spray is full of chemicals sending out messages that she is available and where she can be found.
+Additional to howling, just like a male cat, she may spray urine on the walls, carpets, bedding & furniture.
+The strong smelling spray is full of chemicals sending out the message that she is available & where she can be found.

-Her normal behaviour will change and she becomes more affectionate and will pester you to touch her.
-As you do so she will 'coo'.
-Touch triggers her body into adopting the mating pose.
-Her legs spread and she lowers her body to the ground crouching and this is called the frog pose because from above her outline is indeed the shape of a frog.
+Her normal behaviour will change.
+She becomes more affectionate & pester.
+Any touch will elicit a 'coo'. & can trigger her body into adopting the mating pose with hips spread & her body lowered this crouch is called the frog pose due to her outline in the shape of a frog.

-Her bottom will lift at the slightest touch, on a hair-pin trigger.
-Her tail to one side (to give access to the male) she will secrete a fluid from her vagina to lubricate it for sex.
+Her bottom will lift at the slightest touch as if on a hair-pin trigger.
+Her tail to one side (to give access to the male) she will secrete fluid from her vagina prepare & lubricate ready for sex.

 This is relentless.
-Her crying and all her symptoms are very hard to cope with.
-More especially since though she could be sexually mature at as early as 20 weeks and able to produce a litter, it is advisable (if breeding from her) to wait until she has matured and not mater her until 16 months old.
-That's a lot of broken nights for you and your family to get through.
+Her crying & all her combined symptoms are very hard to cope with.
+More especially since she could be sexually mature at as early as 20 weeks & able to produce a litter while still a kitten herself.
+If she is for breeding you need to wait until she has matured & not mate her until age is a minimum of 16 months old.
+And that is a lot of broken nights for you & your family to get through!

-Finally, the direst consequence of failing to neuter and failing to allow her to mate is that by allowing this to happen over a prolonged period can lead to a very serious womb infection called Pyometra.
-This is a disease that may even be fatal to her.
+Finally, the direst consequence of failing to neuter & of failing to allow her to mate is that by allowing this to happen over a prolonged period this can lead to a very serious womb infection called Pyometra; a disease that may even be fatal to her.
 More details about Pyometra are found on our Heat/Calling page.

-Neutering your cat will completely protect your cat from this dreadful health issue and it will bring ing you peace at home by stopping her hormones completely and removing the cause of all those difficult to live with behaviours as well as removing the worry of unwanted pregnancy and kittens.
-Raising Sphynx kittens is hard work and is not for the faint of heart.
+Neutering your cat will completely protect her from this dreadful health issue & bring you peace at home by stopping her hormones completely & removing the cause of not only all of those difficult to live with behaviours but also by removing the worry of unwanted pregnancy & kittens.
+Raising Sphynx kittens is hard work, hugely expensive & not for the faint of heart.

 Pregnancy